qzhang503/proteoQ/vignettes/README.md

 -   Summarizationof MaxQuant results from PSMs or peptides.

-The data set we use in this section corresponds to the proteomics data from Mertins et al.�(2018).
+The data set we use in this section corresponds to the proteomics data from Mertins et al. (2018).
 In the study, two different breast cancer subtypes, triple negative (WHIM2) and luminal (WHIM16), from patient-derived xenograft (PDX) models were assessed by three independent laboratories.
 At each site, lysates from WHIM2 and WHIM16